EconometricInstitute/feb22012-programming-website/data/week4/1-abstract-classes.md

 ---

-Determine whether the following statements are true or false, and why:
+Determine whether of the following statements are true or false, and why:

 * Inside an abstract class you are not yet allowed to call methods that are abstract
 * Abstract classes can have constructors